gcerretani/antenati/README.md

 ## Usage
 Just run the script putting as first argument the first page of a collection you want to download:

-    ./antenati.py <link to the first page>
+    ./antenati.py <URL of the first page>

 The files are put to a new folder named with the gallery ID (the number after the year in the URL) of the downloaded archive.